martinbenes1996/martinbenes1996.github.io/_posts/2023-12-20-sazka_lottery.md

     - logic
 ---

-Sportka is a popular lottery in Czechia, with a superjackpot over 100M CZK.
-But what is the chance of winning it?
-And how much you lose by long-term betting?
+Sportka is a popular lottery in Czechia, with an average superjackpot over 100M CZK.
+In this post we shall model the lottery in order to find out, what the chance of winning is, and how much one loses by long-term betting in Sportka.

 ## Ticket

 <img src="/img/sazka_lottery/ticket.png" style="display: block; width: 30em; margin-left: auto; margin-right: auto;"/>